Who Are We?

 Our Research Focus

 The vision of the Freeform Robotics Research Group is to develop a general-purpose robotic swarm that can physically be connected to form any shape with different functionalities according to the environment and task.
 It will initiate a revolutionary way of the robotic system’s realization.
 The impact on the robotic society is comparable to the revolutionary impact of additive manufacturing technology on traditional processing industries.
-To realize it, several fundamental technical challenges are summarized as follows:
+To realize this, several fundamental technical challenges are summarized as follows:

 Decision: Multi-task/agent planning in uncertain and dynamic environments; Optimal task-configuration matching;

 Implementation: Flexible and robust connection mechanism; Decentralized control;

 Most of the listed technical challenges also apply to the existing multi-robot systems.

 Keywords: Multi-robot systems; self-reconfigurable robots; modular robots; multi-robot environment perception (SLAM); multi-robot relative positioning; multi-robot manipulation; multi-robot multi-task planning; swarm intelligence; decentralized control.